mlflow/mlflow/docs/source/gateway/index.rst

     curl -X POST http://my.gateway:8888/gateway/embeddings/invocations \
       -H "Content-Type: application/json" \
-      -d '{"text": ["I'd like to return my shipment of beanie babies, please", "Can I please speak to a human now?"]}'
+      -d '{"text": ["I would like to return my shipment of beanie babies, please", "Can I please speak to a human now?"]}'

 These examples cover the primary ways you might interact with the MLflow AI Gateway via its REST API.